annotation/text-fabric/tf/docs/about/usefunc.md

 ## Security

 !!! caution "Security warning"
-    Text-Fabric apps may be downloaded from GitHub and then imported as a module and then *executed*.
+    Text-Fabric apps may be downloaded from GitHub/GitLab and then imported as a module and then *executed*.

     Do you trust the downloaded code?